-The industry response to the IMO sulphur oxide emissions standards, has mostly been to install scrubbers on about 4000 ships to remove sulphur from the stacks and flush them into the sea.
+The industry response to these sulphur oxide emissions standards, has mostly been to install scrubbers on about 4000 ships to remove sulphur from the stacks and flush them into the sea.
 These ships represents 4 percent of total vessels, but 21 percent of the fleet in terms of tonnage.

 In the SECA areas, scrubbers are boosted to meet the more stringent requirements.

 The IMO 2020 standard is 35,000 parts per million (ppm) of sulphur into the sea for a ship with an open-loop scrubber and 5000 ppm for ships without scrubbers that emit sulphur into the air.